-EDUC-R 780 Instructional Systems Technology

-Research Colloquium (.5 cr.)
+EDUC-R 780 Instructional Systems Technology Research Colloquium (.5 cr.)
 P: Doctoral student status.
-The emphasis of this colloquium is on research methodologies in the field of IST.
-Faculty and students will meet to discuss research being conducted within the IST department and review research discussed in the literature.
-May be repeated for a maximum of one credit.
+The emphasis of this colloquium is on research

 EDUC-R 795 Dissertation Proposal Preparation in Instructional Systems Technology (1-3 cr.)
-P: R690,

-R695, and approved program of studies.
+P: R690, R695, and approved program of studies.

 This course is for the development of a dissertation proposal in instructional systems technology.
 Students must have the consent of a dissertation director or prospective director to enroll.
 Students should be finished or nearly finished with program course work.
 S/F grading.

 EDUC-R 799 Doctoral Dissertation in Instructional Systems Technology (1-15 cr.)
 P: R795 may be taken concurrently, draft prospectus, and approval of faculty member who agrees to serve as director.

 Credit earned over more than one semesters.
 Involves individualized study.
 For Ph.D., reflects the ability to conduct an original piece of research.
 For Ed.D, may involve significant work in evaluation, program development, description, or other suitable studies of professional practice.
 S/F grading.